Guidance

 You should submit a type‑S ATC application if you are a practising vet or researcher wishing to carry out a small-scale non-commercial clinical trial of a veterinary medicine or a human medicine and one of the following applies:

-1. Biological veterinary medicine: The medicinal product is a biological veterinary medicine (inclusive of immunological products and exclusive of human medicines) with an existing MA granted in GB, NI, or an EEA member country and the clinical trial is to be conducted in animals of the target species included in the existing MA, using a dosing regimen authorised for that species (or lower) and the authorised route of administration.
+1. Biological veterinary medicine: The medicinal product is a biological veterinary medicine, inclusive of immunological products and exclusive of human medicines, with an existing MA granted in GB, NI, or an EEA member country and the clinical trial is to be conducted in animals of the target species included in the existing MA, using a dosing regimen authorised for that species (or lower) and the authorised route of administration.

-3. Non-biological product studied in food‑producing animals: The medicinal product is a non‑biological veterinary medicine or a human medicine with an existing MA granted in the UK and/or an EEA member country and the trial is to be conducted in food-producing animals, and one of the following applies:
+3. Non-biological product studied in food‑producing animals: The medicinal product is a non‑biological veterinary medicine or a human medicine with an existing MA granted in the UK/GB/NI and/or an EEA member country and the trial is to be conducted in food-producing animals, and one of the following applies:

-a) The clinical trial is to be conducted in a species included in the existing MA, the dosing regimen to be tested (dose, frequency of administration, and duration of treatment course) is the same as (or lower than) the dosing regimen authorised for use in that species via the same route of administration, and the associated withdrawal periods set out in the SPC will be observed.
+a) The clinical trial is to be conducted in a species included in the existing MA, the dosing regimen to be tested; dose, frequency of administration, and duration of treatment course, is the same as (or lower than) the dosing regimen authorised for use in that species via the same route of administration, and the associated withdrawal periods set out in the SPC will be observed.

 b) The medicinal product contains only substances that are listed in Table 1 of the Annex to Commission Regulation 37/2010 (for NI) or the GB MRL list (for GB) and an appropriate withdrawal period has been set.
 For a type‑S ATC application withdrawal periods may be determined by reference to the principles set out in VMD guidance concerning the setting of withdrawal periods under the prescribing cascade.